rewritehackathon/tech-miners/README.md

 The NN written as a mathematical function which maps an image M to a character sequence (c1, c2, …).

 ![equation](./SimpleHTR/doc/eq.png)

+### Operations
+**CNN**: the input image is fed into the CNN layers.
+The network outputs a feature map (or sequence) has a size of 32×256.
+**RNN**: the feature sequence contains 256 features per time-step, the RNN propagates relevant information through this sequence.
+The RNN output sequence is mapped to a matrix of size 32×80.
+**CTC**: while training the NN, the CTC is given the RNN output matrix and the ground truth text and it computes the **loss value**.

 ## References
 \[1\] [Handwritten Text Recognition with TensorFlow](https://github.com/githubharald/SimpleHTR)